Note: The links below will

 Lichens," at the Delta Cyber Charter School, will be aboard.
 The

-experiment, part of the (NSIP), was one of ten student experiments flown
+Involvement Program (NSIP), was one of ten student experiments flown

-on this mission. .
+on this mission.
+Read

 In space, the crew of STS-102 aboard Discovery continue preparations